almenke/laravelapihelp/README.md

 # Laravel API Help
-The new [Laravel](https://laravel.com/) v5.3 some new routing features, and is a great platform to develop your server (Controller and Model) layer for your mobile clients in the pattern of REST API's.
-Chances are that if you choose the Laravel PHP framework to develop a new web application you will love it and inevitably want to start using all that backend logic you created as API’s for your mobile platform.
+The new [Laravel](https://laravel.com/) v5.3 has some new routing features, and is a great platform to develop your server (Controller and Model) layer for your mobile clients for REST API's.
+Chances are that if you chose the Laravel PHP framework to develop a new web application you will love it and inevitably want to start using all that backend logic you created as API’s for your mobile platform.
 There are a few pieces that I have struggled with in getting up and running with building API’s.

 Because of that, I have been creating a markdown file to capture these little nuggets of understanding.
 Believe me, I don’t suggest that I am the authority on Laravel, not even close.
 Frameworks are like learning different languages, patterns, and architecture.
 You never really are an expert on everything, you only are an expert for a short time on the parts you use.
 In order to not try and remember everything, because I can’t, but also to not start from scratch or reinvent the wheel every day, I like to dribble little crumbs so that I can get back to the information that I need.
 So this time I decided to put my dribble on a public repository.

-Without further wasting my time or yours, this information is for anyone interested in developing RESTful API's using Laravel 5.3 at the service layer.
+Without further wasting my time or yours, here we go.
+This information is for anyone interested in developing RESTful API's using Laravel 5.3 at the service layer and passing a token on calls.

-*Note: I don't claim to be an expert and there are many sophisticated ways of doing this so if you read this and disagree with the way I have figured things out then you probably don't need to be here in the first place.*
+*Note: I don't claim to be an expert and there are many sophisticated ways of doing this so if you read this and disagree with the way I have figured things out then you probably don't need to be here in the first place because you are beyound this help.*

 ## Goal
 Develop API's to utilize the previously developed Laravel 5.3 web application utilizing the authorization and routing capabilities that exist out-of-the-box.